-All students are required to successfully complete the competency exam before being admitted to the capstone course, Management Policy and Strategy (BUS 431).
+All students are required to successfully complete the competency exam and BUS 351 before being admitted to the capstone course before being admitted to the capstone course, Management Policy and Strategy (BUS 431).

 Requirements for the Business Administration degree include completion of all University GER requirements as well as business requirements and electives.
 A minimum of 24 semester hours in the business major must be completed in residence at Eastern.